JoelEncinas/JoelEncinas/README.md

 <h3 align="left">👋 Hi there!</h3>

-<p>I'm an aspiring software developer eager to learn more about the web.
+<p>I'm a software developer eager to learn more about the web, be it frontend of backend.
 Here is a list of my most noteworthy projects:</p>

 <h4>Web apps</h4>
 <ul>